tamu-vscl/dfti/README.md

 ### BeagleBone Stack
 The hardware stack containing the BeagleBone (BB) is fairly straightforward.
 It consists of the actual BeagleBone board, a USB shield (cape in BB terminology), and a protoshield.
 The USB shield may actually not be necessary, as I have not yet found anything that needs to attach to it.
 For this reason, it is left off of the current DFTI stack in order to reduce weight and volume.
 The protoshield however, contains all of the connectors that connect the sensors to the BB’s UART ports and is very much necessary as all communication goes through these ports.

-Note: The UART 5 connector (and possibly the UART 4) on the beaglebone shield is currently soldered incorrectly.
-However, it is not in use so I have not fixed it.

 The setup for the BB stack is simply the protoshield stacked on top of the BB.
 However, the wiring of the protoshield is a bit more complex and is outlined below.